cdurkin35/PathWiz/README.md

 # PathWiz

-A Pathfinding Visualization tool written in C++
+## A Pathfinding Visualization tool written in C++

+- Dijkstra's Algorithm
+- A* Algorithm